OceanOutcomes/ocean-outcomes/news/_posts/2024-2-6-NFI-partner-ocean-outcomes-crab-FIPs-in-Asia.md

 layout: news
 title: NFI Crab Council Partners with Ocean Outcomes on Sustainability Envoy Position
 date: 2024-2-6
-teaser-text: As part of the partnship, O2 will begin interfacing and coordinating with in-country partners, non-governmental organizations, and regulators in an effort to advance sustainability projects across six Asian countries.
+teaser-text: As part of the partnership, O2 will begin interfacing and coordinating with in-country partners, non-governmental organizations, and regulators in an effort to advance sustainability projects across six Asian countries.
 hero-image: https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/embedded+photos/RSC-FIP-pot-image-1.png
 featured: TRUE
 ---